Bikeman868/NPL/docs/RECOMMENDATIONS.md

         ingress egress default { pipe Main }

         // The DataAccess pipe modifies the message route to capture GraphQL
-        // requests and routethem to the GraphQl network pipe DataAccess {
+        // requests and route them to the GraphQl network pipe DataAccess {
             route * {
                 capture data.GraphQlRequest {